MicrosoftDocs/win32/desktop-src/SecProv/getkeyprotectors-win32-encryptablevolume.md

 ---
-Description: Lists the protectors used to secure the volume's encryption key. ms.assetid: ea88f128-c835-49e3-a395-c5ba472fff4b
+description: Lists the protectors used to secure the volume's encryption key. ms.assetid: ea88f128-c835-49e3-a395-c5ba472fff4b
 title: GetKeyProtectors method of the Win32_EncryptableVolume class ms.topic: reference